janet-dev/ci-milestone-project-2/TESTING.md

     - For all other devices, the font was scaled up as appropriate.
 It was not necessary to fully scale up for laptops and desktops, as this would have made the game board rather large and the game play too easy.
 As an extra future feature, a fully scaled up version could be built for those requiring an extra large game board.

+### Behavioural Driven Development

+Behavioural Driven Development (BDD) is manual testing and is based on the expected outcome of an action.
+No specific software tool is used and it is built upon the user stories.
+The application is tested to see if it behaves as expected.
+It is a descriptive way of testing.
+For example:

+- as a user (role)
+- I want an email feature (feature)
+- so that I can contact the developer about my game idea (benefit)

+As a role, I want a particular feature, so that I get a benefit.
+BDD expands on this by adding **given, when, then**:

+- given a specific context: the user has filled in their details on the contact form
+- when an action is performed: user clicks *Send Email* button
+- then there is an observable consequence: site owner receives an email from the user

+This behaviour is now testable and repeatable.
+Each test should only one thing at a time.

 ### Testing Against User Stories

 * As a visiting user, I would like to connect with the company via email.